shobrook/weightgain/README.md

 1. Add option to train an MLP instead of a linear layer
 2. Add a method for easy hyperparameter search
-3. Move the embedding step to `Adapter.train` instead of dataset creation